sparten11740/allmylights/README.md

 - transformations, that alter those values
 - sinks, that consume and apply those values

 Any value emitted by a source is routed to all sinks.
-One feature on the roadmap is to allow explicit routing from sources to sinks.

 The structure of the `allmylightsrc.json` is the following: